walkrick/commute-warm-up/README.md

 }
 ```

-The following questions are what the transportation depart would like to know:
+The following questions are what the transportation department would like have answers for:
 * For Week 4 on Wednesday, what was Nate's inbound commute time?
 * For all 5 weeks, what was the group average commute time?

+Extra Credit
 * Who walked the fastest to gSchool during the 5 weeks?
 What was their average speed?

 Set-up